Why Lexington, Kentucky?

 From unique to unexpected, choose a venue that makes your meeting truly one-of-a-kind.

-This downtown complex includes a hotel, retail center and convention and meeting facilities, a...
+This downtown complex includes a hotel and convention and meeting facilities, 130,000 square feet of...

 Originally opened in 1948, the Lyric Theatre was a thriving cultural centerpiece for Lexington's...